ddev/ddev/docs/content/developers/remote-config.md

 Every message can optionally include a condition and version constraint to limit the message to matching conditions and DDEV versions.

-Every element of the array `conditions` may contain a condition listed by `ddev debug message-conditions`.
+Each element in the `conditions` array may contain a condition listed by `ddev debug message-conditions`.
 It may be prefixed by a `!` to negate the condition.
-All conditions must be met, not known conditions are always met.
+All conditions must be met in order for a message to be displayed.
+Unknown conditions are always met.

 The field `versions` may contain a version constraint which must be met by the current version of DDEV.
 More information about the supported constraints can